SneakySims/SneakyLib/README.md

 If you want to take a peek at some code examples, check out the `sneakylib-samples/scratchpad` folder

 If you want to take a peek at real tools that were made using this lib, check out the [Wallpaper Maker](https://sneakysims.net/tools/wallpaper-maker) and the [FAR to ZIP converter](https://sneakysims.net/tools/far-to-zip)!
 (Don't worry, I will open source these tools later, and maybe even create some quick 'n' dirty CLI versions of them :3)

+Another good example is the `:floormaker-common` and `:floormaker-cli` modules.

 ## Supported Formats

 ### FAR